CareRev became customers' scheduling help desk, handling changes health systems should have been able to manage themselves.

 | Ownership | Customers cancel shifts on their own.
 CareRev stops being the help desk. |

-| Speed | Cancel hundreds of shifts at a time. |
+| Speed | Cancel a batch of shifts in one action. |

 | Confidence | Show cancellation fees and risks before anything goes through, so customers know what they're committing to. |